AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 Introduction

-Step 1 - Set up the stage
+Step 1 - Prepare the Stage

-Step 4 - Add 2 Buttons
+Step 4 - Create the Start and Continue Buttons

 Next, please add 2 buttons to the right: “Start” and “Continue”:

-Here are the blocks for them:
+Here are the blocks for adding them:

 Step 5 - Add a chat window when the Start button is clicked

-Step 6 - Write the common instruction
+Step 6 - Write the shared instruction

-Now we will start to write the first prompt that will be given to both chatbots.
-Since the prompt will be very similar for both chatbots, we can store it in a variable named “instruction”:
+Now we will work on the first prompt that will be given to both chatbots.
+Since the prompt will be the same for both chatbots, we can store it in a variable named “instruction”.
+The prompt will specify the topic/thesis for the debate.

-Step 7 - Write the Pro side prompt
+Step 7 - Write the Pro-side prompt

 Step 8 - Call the first chatbot

-- We are using a temperature of 1, which makes the chatbot the most creative.
+We are using a temperature of 1, which makes the chatbot the most creative.

 This is what it looks like when we click the Start button: